 How is ulcerative colitis treated?

-There’s no cure for ulcerative colitis, but treatments can calm the inflammation, help you feel better and get back to your daily activities.
+There’s no cure for ulcerative colitis, but treatments can calm the inflammation, help you feel better and get you back to your daily activities.
+Treatment also depends on the severity and the individual, so treatment depends on each person’s needs.
 Usually, healthcare providers manage the disease with medications.
 If your tests reveal infections that are causing problems, your healthcare provider will treat those underlying conditions and see if that helps.

+The goal of medication is to induce and maintain remission, and to improve the quality of life for people with ulcerative colitis.
 Healthcare providers use several types of medications to calm inflammation in your large intestine.
 Reducing the swelling and irritation lets the tissue heal.
 It can also relieve your symptoms so you have less pain and less diarrhea.
-Your provider may recommend:
+For children, teenagers and adults, your provider may recommend:

 - Aminosalicylates: For mild to moderate ulcerative colitis, your healthcare provider may prescribe sulfasalazine (Azulfidine®).
 Let your provider know if you’re allergic to sulfa.
 He or she can prescribe a sulfa-free aminosalicylate instead, such as mesalamine (Canasa®, Delzicol®, Asacol® HD, Pentasa®, Lialda®, Apriso®).
 The medications come in both pill form and enema or suppository form, which can better reach the inflammation low down in the colon or rectum.